WHAT

 We are an interdisciplinary group with very different research topics all broadly nested in the focus of coupled natural-human systems.

-Follow the links below to learn more about individual research projects.
+Follow the links below to learn more about individual research projects and feel free to reach out with questions.

 CURRENT RESEARCH PROJECTS.